tjknoth/cse130-web/lectures/00-hello.md

 Learning...

-- JavaScript in October
+- JavaScript in March
-- Haskell in November
+- Haskell in April
-- C++ in December
+- C++ in May
 - etc.

 ### New languages come (and go ...)